Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Observables and black hole parameter estimation

 \section{Observables and black hole parameter estimation}

-The parameters associated with the hairy Kerr black holes are expected to be constrained from EHT observations.
-The observed image of supermassive is per the Kerr black hole of GR.
-However, the EHT observation did not mention black holes in modified theories \cite{Akiyama:2019cqa,Akiyama:2019abc,Akiyama:2019eap}.
-We assume that the observer is in the equatorial plane, i.e., the inclination angle $\theta_0=\pi/2$ for the parameter estimation. \paragraph{Hioki and Maeda method:} Hioki and Maeda \cite{Hioki2009} characterized the distortion and shadow size by proposing the two observables, viz. $\delta_s$ and $R_s$.
-They approximate the shadow by a perfect reference circle, with $R_s$ being the radius of this circle, and $\delta_s$, the deviation of the left edge of the shadow from the circle boundary \cite{Hioki2009}.
-The shadow reference circle coincides at the top ($X_t$, $Y_t$), bottom ($X_b$, $Y_b$) and right ($X_r, 0$) edges with the shadow contour \cite{Ghosh:2020}.
+The parameters associated with the hairy Kerr black holes are expected to be constrained from \textit{EHT} observations.
+The observed image of supermassive black hole M87* is as per the Kerr black hole of GR.
+However, the \textit{EHT} observation did not mention black holes in MoG \citep{Akiyama:2019cqa,Akiyama:2019bqs,Akiyama:2019eap}, which is what we intend to probe with the estimated parameters of our hairy Kerr black holes.
+We assume that the observer is in the equatorial plane, i.e., at an inclination angle $\theta_0=\pi/2$ for the parameter estimation. \paragraph{Hioki and Maeda method:} \cite{Hioki:2009na} characterized the black hole shadow distortion and size by proposing the two observables, viz. $R_s$ and $\delta_s$.
+They approximate the shadow by a reference circle, with $R_s$ being the radius of this circle, and $\delta_s$, the deviation of the left edge of the shadow from the circle boundary \citep{Hioki:2009na}.
+The shadow reference circle coincides at the top ($X_t$, $Y_t$), bottom ($X_b$, $Y_b$) and right ($X_r, 0$) edges with the shadow contour \citep{Ghosh:2020ece}, where ($X^{'}_l$, 0) and ($X_l$, 0) are respectively the points where the reference circle and leftmost edge of the shadow contour intersects the horizontal axis.
+Indeed, while $R_s$ designates approximately the size of the shadow, $\delta_s$ connotes the shadow deformation from the reference circle.
+These observables are defined as \citep{Hioki:2009na} using the relations $X_b=X_t$ and $Y_b=-Y_t$, and where subscripts $r$, $l$, $t$ and $b$, respectively, stand for the right, left, top and bottom of the shadow boundary.

+The presence of parameters $\alpha$ and $l_0$ has a profound influence on the approximate size and shape of the shadow (cf. Fig.~\ref{Rs_deltaS}).
+The shadow radius $R_s$ of hairy Kerr black holes increases monotonically with the increase in $l_0$, but interestingly $\alpha$ has a decremental effect, and the shadow radius of hairy Kerr black holes are always smaller than that of the Kerr black hole (solid black curve in Fig.~\ref{Rs_deltaS}), which is also evident from the shadow templates shown in Fig.~\ref{shadow}.
+In contrast, the shadow distortion parameter $\delta_s$ of hairy Kerr black holes decreases with $l_0$ but increases with $\alpha$, i.e., the shadows of hairy Kerr black holes are more distorted than the Kerr black hole (solid black curve in Fig.~\ref{Rs_deltaS}), and this trend is again inferable from Fig.~\ref{shadow}.